 VF-4 Flood Mitigation Measures

 Modeling of flood mitigation measures to improve flood resistance of personal residential structures, the corresponding effects on flood vulnerability, and their associated uncertainties shall be theoretically sound and consistent with fundamental engineering principles.
-These measures shall include design, construction, and retrofit techniques that enhance the flood resistance or flood protection of personal residential structures.
+These measures shall include design, construction, and retrofit techniques that affect the flood resistance or flood protection of personal residential structures.
 The modeling organization shall justify all flood mitigation measures considered by the flood model.

-Application of flood mitigation measures that enhance the performance of personal residential structures and their contents shall be justified as to the impact on reducing flood damage whether done individually or in combination.
+Application of flood mitigation measures that affect the performance of personal residential structures and the damage to contents shall be justified as to the impact on reducing flood damage whether done individually or in combination.

 Purpose: Flood mitigation measures are those measures undertaken at an individual building level, usually within the building footprint, and may include the following: